Estimated reading time: 11 minutes

 The other options are to save cash, buy second-hand or earn more money.

 Perhaps a second or third job would benefit your monthly income.

-If you have the mindset to impress everyone and have shiny new things with you buy on credit be ready to live with the debt you’ve created.
+If you have the mindset to impress everyone and have shiny new things with you, buy on credit and be ready to live with the debt you’ve created.

-As well, if you don’t have that mindset then you can live with an older refrigerator, a used vehicle, and buying things that are essential as opposed to ‘wants’.
+If you don’t have that mindset, you can live with an older refrigerator or a used vehicle and buy essential things instead of ‘wants’.

 This has helped us to get where we want to be today, debt-free.

-We never cared about what other people earn and never will because that doesn’t motivate us.
+We never care about what others earn and never will because that doesn’t motivate us.

-Making 6 figures doesn’t mean that you are worth more than the guy who makes minimum wage.
+Making 6 figures doesn’t mean you are worth more than the guy who makes minimum wage.